sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 a few things to note about this interface:
 - It is slaved to eth0; any packets transmitted on this interface will egress via eth0
 - Its MAC address is set to the VRRP virtual MAC specified by the RFC for VRID 5
+- The VIP address 10.0.2.16 must not be present on the parent interface eth0
 - The link local address on the interface is not derived from the interface MAC

 #### Functional Description